Prince William and Kate Middleton Meet Adorable Animal Friends in Cumbria

 William and Kate's fondness for dogs should come as no surprise to royal admirers.
 After all, the couple owns an English cocker spaniel named Lupo, whom Kate referenced during the visit.

 "Then Kate was talking about her dog and she said, 'Your dogs are so calm.
-Maybe we should lend you Lupo,'" Irving said.
+Maybe we should lend you Lupo,'" Irving said at one point.
 "And I said, 'I'm quite happy to take Lupo for a walk', and I said, 'You are quite welcome to come with us.'
 And [William] said, 'I'd love to, I'd really love to.'"

 Irving has a special relationship with his dog Max.
 After suffering a car crash in 2006, Irving battled with depression.
 He then started walking Max, who was previously his neighbor's dog, to help him through this difficult time and eventually adopted the dog.
 Now, Irving and his wife use their dogs to help others and raise funds for charities supporting mental health initiatives.
 As fans well know, William and Kate have championed mental health for years.